tonatona-project/tonatona/README.md

     or setup code.
 Plugins should be configured to get configuration options from environment variables, command line flags, etc.  Plugins should be configured with reasonable defaults.

--   It should be possible to switch plugins just by rewriting the import statements.

-    For instance, it should be possible to go from using `tonatona-db-sqlite` to `tonatona-db-postgresql` just by changing the import statement

-    `import qualified Tonatona.Db.Sqlite as TonaDb`

-    to

-    `import qualified Tonatona.Db.Postgresql as TonaDb`

 ## Contributing